What we do

-The TAC is a Victorian Government-owned organisation whose role is to promote road safety, improve the state's trauma system and support those who have been injured on our roads.
+The TAC is a Victorian Government-owned organisation whose role is to promote road safety, support those who have been injured on our roads and help them get their lives back on track.

 We are funded through the TAC charge which is a component of the payment made by Victorian motorists when they register their vehicles each year with VicRoads.

 We cover the costs of injuries which are the direct result of the driving of a car, motorcycle, bus, train or tram.
 We provide support services for people injured in a transport accident as a driver, passenger, pedestrian, motorcyclist, and in many cases, a cyclist.

 Under our ‘no-fault’ scheme, we will pay medical benefits and support services to any injured person regardless of who caused a crash.